Dollar Tree (NASDAQ:DLTR) Releases Quarterly Earnings Results, Misses Expectations By $0.04 EPS

-Dollar Tree (NASDAQ:DLTR – Get Free Report) released its quarterly earnings results on Wednesday.
-The company reported $0.97 earnings per share for the quarter, missing analysts’ consensus estimates of $1.01 by ($0.04), MarketWatch Earnings reports.
-The firm had revenue of $7.31 billion during the quarter, compared to analyst estimates of $7.40 billion.
-Dollar Tree had a return on equity of 13.34% and a net margin of 3.92%.
-The business’s revenue was up 5.4% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $1.20 EPS.
+Dollar Tree (NASDAQ:DLTR – Get Free Report) released its earnings results on Wednesday.
+The company reported $0.97 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.01 by ($0.04), MarketWatch Earnings reports.
+The company had revenue of $7.31 billion for the quarter, compared to analyst estimates of $7.40 billion.
+Dollar Tree had a net margin of 3.92% and a return on equity of 13.34%.
+The firm’s revenue was up 5.4% on a year-over-year basis.
+During the same quarter in the previous year, the firm earned $1.20 EPS.
 Dollar Tree updated its Q4 guidance to $2.58-2.78 EPS.

 Dollar Tree, Inc operates discount variety retail stores.
 The company operates in two segments, Dollar Tree and Family Dollar.
 The Dollar Tree segment offers merchandise at the fixed price of $ 1.25.
 It provides consumable merchandise, which includes everyday consumables, such as household paper and chemicals, food, candy, health, personal care products, and frozen and refrigerated food; variety merchandise comprising toys, durable housewares, gifts, stationery, party goods, greeting cards, softlines, arts and crafts supplies, and other items; and seasonal goods that include Christmas, Easter, Halloween, and Valentine's Day merchandise.